Congress set to act on $900 billion pandemic relief package that includes $600 direct stimulus

 The $300 per week bonus jobless benefit was half the supplemental federal unemployment benefit provided under the $1.8 billion CARES Act in March and would be limited to 11 weeks instead of 16 weeks.
 The direct $600 stimulus payment was also half the March payment, subject to the same income limits in which an individual's payment phases out after $75,000.

-The CARES Act was credited with keeping the economy from falling off a cliff during widespread lockdowns this spring, but Republicans controlling the Senate cited debt concerns in pushing against Democratic demands.
-Republican politicians, starting with President Donald Trump, focused more on reopening the economy and less on taxpayer-financed steps like supplemental jobless benefits.
+The CARES Act was credited with keeping the economy from falling off a cliff during widespread lockdowns in the spring, but Republicans controlling the Senate cited debt concerns in pushing against Democratic demands.

 Republicans were most intent on reviving the Paycheck Protection Program with $284 billion, which would cover a second round of PPP grants to especially hard-hit businesses.
 Democrats won set-asides for low-income and minority communities.